doyle-kfd/GaelForce/README.md

     - To a worksheet
     - To a data graph

+-  I consume data in spreadsheet format
+-  I do not use fancy graphical interfaces.

 As the app creator:

 It would benefit me if I could see that the relevant session data could be output to a worksheet so I could ensure that any errors that could aid bugfixing or future enhancements could be trapped.